sebastienvandenitte/sebastienvandenitte.github.io/publications.md

 ## Upcoming

+- *Vandenitte, S., Puupponen, A., Hernández, D., Anible, B. & Jantunen, T. (in preparation).
+The Kinematics of Composite Stories: A motion-capture study of manual telling sequences with varying degrees of constructed action in Finnish Sign Language narratives.*

 - *Lepeut, A., Lombart, C., Vandenitte, S. & Meurant, L. (in press).
 Make it a Double: The Building and Use of the LSFB and FRAPé Corpora to Study and Compare French Belgian Sign Language and Belgian French.* In T. Leuschner, A. Vajnovszki, G. Delaby & J. Barðdal (Eds.), *How to Do Things with Corpora: Methodological Issues and Case Studies on Grammar*.

 ---